 By thinking beyond initial purchase price

-> you have the potential to
+or monthly payment, you have the potential to

-> save a substantial amount of money down the road.
+save a substantial amount of money down the road.

 While many of the values will have to be estimated, calculating your cost per tonne is a great way to compare and contrast machine models.

 This model is often used to compare different brands of machines to one another, however, it can be used to help decide between a track or wheel based feller buncher for a given application or even to determine the best method of delimbing and bucking logs.

 Cost per ton calculations are used for two main purposes: